Muhlenberg County Health Department Tobacco Use Education & Prevention

 • Ruined sense of taste and smell

-Long term effects of spit tobacco use are:
+Long term effects of smokeless tobacco use are:

 • Leukoplakia (mouth disease characterized by white patches and oral lesions on cheek, gum, and/or tongue)